Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 As you walk out on to the bridge, your name will be announced by the event commentator – so your friends/family can look out for you and cheer you on!

 The Hawes Inn very generously allows us to base ourselves inside their historic inn on abseil days.
-There are marvelous facilities in the pub including toilets and they also do great food!
+There are marvellous facilities in the pub including toilets and they also serve a great selection of meals!

 Yes, although we encourage you to car-share or use public transport if at all possible.

 If you must park, please do so on Hawes Brae – the hill coming up out of South Queensferry – to the west of the Hawes Inn.

 There will be no access or parking available within The Hawes Inn grounds, unless you have a confirmed table booking with them.
 Even though you have a booking, parking is very limited.

 Unfortunately not.
 We recommend leaving any baggage or personal belongings with friends/family members who are attending the event with you.

 Yes, you can download a PDF of the sponsor form to print out here.

 Alternatively, give us a call on 0300 1212 999 or email: email@example.com and we can send more forms to you.

 If you haven’t yet set up on on-line sponsorship page, this is definitely something you should do.
 It’s quick, easy and makes raising money much simpler, especially from your friends/family/colleagues who you don’t see face to face.
 To set up your on-line sponsorship page, click here.